What could be better for your Easter table than a delicious and cute 3D bunny cake – made with a healthy sourdough cake batter?

 How to make this 3D Easter bunny cake:

-Gather all your ingredients.
-Your butter should be room temperature.
+- Gather all your ingredients.
+Your butter should be at room temperature.

-Mix 1 1/4 cup of flour and 1/2 tsp of baking powder and gently fold them into the batter.
+- Mix 1 1/4 cups of flour and 1/2 tsp of baking powder and gently fold them into the batter.

 Bake for about 45 minutes.
 Since every oven is different, check after 30 minutes.
 The cake is done when you insert a wooden toothpick and it comes out clean.
 Let the cake sit in the mold for 10 minutes before removing it.